king2112/DeepSom/README.md

 ```console
 model.compile(optimizer= desired optimizer , loss='desired loss function'))
 ```
-**Note #1:**  We have exploited Adam optimizer with lr=0.00005 and MSE for loss function with default parameters.
+**Note #1:**  In the Liver Cancer Subtype Identification with deep learning approach, we have exploited Adam optimizer with lr=0.00005 and MSE for loss function with default parameters.